lijungtsung/lijungtsung.github.io/index.md

 Hi!
 I am a postdoctoral researcher at the Center for Cosmology and AstroParticle Physics in The Ohio State University.
-My research interests are particle and plasma astrophysics, dark matter and the early cosmos.
+My research interests are particle and plasma astrophysics, dark matter and the early cosmos.<br/>
 <img src="profile.jpg" width="250">